 6.3 Diaphragm Shear Strength and Diaphragm Shear Stiffness: Diaphragm testing and the evaluation of test data and test results shall comply with the requirements of AISI S310.

-6.3.1 For the 2018 IBC, the appropriate safety factors (Ωd) and resistance factors (Φd) for calculating or testing diaphragms shall be used in accordance with Table B1.1 of AISI S310-16.
-If the nominal shear strength is only established by test without defining all limit state thresholds, the Ωd and Φd shall also be limited by the values given in Table B1.1 for connection types and connection-related failure, and the more severe factored limit state shall control the design in accordance with Section B1.1 of AISI S310-16.
-Where a combination of connection types are used within a diaphragm configuration, the more severe factor shall be used in accordance with Section B1.1 of AISI S310-16.
+6.3.1 For the 2018 IBC, the appropriate safety factors (Ωd) and resistance factors (Φd) for calculating or testing diaphragms shall be used in accordance with Table B1.1 of AISI S310-16 and Annex A of this criteria.
+If the nominal shear strength is only established by test without defining all limit state thresholds, the Ωd and Φd shall also be limited by the values given in Table B1.1 for connection types and connection-related failure, and the more severe factored limit state shall control the design in accordance with Section B1.1 of AISI S310-16 and Annex A of this criteria.
+Where a combination of connection types are used within a diaphragm configuration, the more severe factor shall be used in accordance with Section B1.1 of AISI S310-16 and Annex A of this criteria.

 6.3.2 Historic Diaphragm Testing: Product performance based on testing and evaluation of test results approved by and published in an Evaluation Report prior to April 2015 based on the following requirements in Section 6.3 of this criteria shall be acceptable for the 2015 and 2012 IBC.
 All new testing and evaluation of test results shall be in accordance with AISI S310.